damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 ## Implementation

-So let's suppose we're going to create a static blog with [Jekyll 3][Jekyll].
+So, let's suppose we're going to create a static blog with [Jekyll 3][Jekyll].
 If you are not creating a blog or are not using Jekyll just follow along, it should be straightforward enough to translate the steps for different purposes.
 You can also find many example projects using different static site generators